 Aside from the criminal penalties handed down by the court system, people who are charged with drunk driving may have a professional board discipline them, or face other consequences that affect their ability to find employment.
 Because of the severity of these penalties, it is important to get only the best DUI lawyer you can find in the state.

 If you have been charged with drunk driving in the Opelika area, there is help available from licensed attorneys.
-Use the listings on this site to find a DUI attorney.
+Use the listings on this site to find an Alabama DUI attorney.